 Other markets may be slightly quieter if you fancy avoiding the tourist rush for a while, and the Harbour Christmas market is oh so conveniently located right next to the Chocolate Museum!

 Here’s one for the chocolate fans…What is a visit to Belgium without tasting some Belgian chocolate?
 Surely it’s as unheard of as popping to the Queen’s house without a cup of tea?

 So embrace the culture and visit this historic building to delve into its noble pralines in some authentic empire surroundings.

 If you still haven’t had enough of your fill of chocolate, head over to The Chocolate Line to taste what you buy; you’ll find Dominique Persoone, master chocolatier, and his unique works (including his ‘Chocolate is Rock and Roll’ tattoo!
 Now that’s dedication.)

 The City Goes Green And Sparkly

 This is one for the environmentalists too!
-This market is unique in its Green Policy that means the market uses as little energy as possible and has a recycling scheme on site so that you can shop and explore with a free conscience; who doesn’t love a satisfying combination at Christmas?
+This market is unique in its Green Policy that means the market uses as little energy as possible and has a recycling scheme on site so that you can shop and explore with a free conscience; we love a satisfying combination at Christmas.

 Christmas in Brussels is said to get bigger and bigger every year with the stalls stretching along the streets for as long as two kilometres!
 But don’t worry, you won’t notice how far you’re walking if you’re stopping over for a European drink along the way and once you’ve gone the whole hog, you’ll be right in the heart of the festivities.